SomaOmrani/SomaOmrani.github.io/Medical Records Classification/README.md

 ### Evaluation

-- We assess model performance using standard NLP metrics such as accuracy, precision, recall, and F1-score.
+- We assess model performance using standard metrics such as accuracy, precision, recall, and F1-score.

 ## Installation